ml5js/ml5-next-gen/CONTRIBUTING.md

 yarn run upload-examples
 ```

 The script will match the directory name of a local example sketch with the name of the sketch on the web editor.
 If a local directory name is the same as a sketch name on the web editor (case sensitive), the content of the sketch will be updated (with the sharing URL unchanged).
 If a local directory name is not found on the web editor, a new web editor sketch will be created.
-If a web editor sketch does not have a matching local directory name, the script will not automatically delete the web editor sketch.
-Any deletion have to be done manually on the web editor.
+If a web editor sketch does not have a matching local directory name, the script will NOT automatically delete the web editor sketch.
+Any deletion should be done manually on the web editor.

 Updating an existing sketch will not affect the collections on the p5 web editor.
 Newly uploaded sketches will not be automatically added to any collections.

-Currently, this script cannot upload non-text files.
+Currently, this script cannot upload non-text files such as images or binaries.
 Those files that have not been uploaded will be listed and will require manual uploading.

 ## All Contributors